adamant/adamant.language.reference/ideas.md

 Here the type overloads the dot operator.
 This is consistent with the behavior of the dot with variable references.
 There doesn't seem to be a good way to handle dereference here though.
 Perhaps there is some operator that could be allowed to be overloaded.
 That operator maybe should be allowed on variable reference types to get the underlying reference.

+# Obsolete Feature Ideas

+## `if not` and `while not`

+*Obsolete Reason:* adoption of control flow requiring blocks but not parenthesis (Rust style) means that this feature doesn't really makes sense as it is already essentially supported because control flow statements don't have parenthesis.

+Languages like Ruby have inverted control flow with `until(condition)` for `while(not condition)` and `unless(condition)` for `if(not condition)`.
+In languages without that there is often a need for an extra set of parens which can be ugly and confusing (i.e. `if(not(a and b)) statement;`.
+What if the language allowed a not outside the required parens?
+So that could become `if not(a and b) statement;`.
+Of course, if we switch to control flow not requiring parens this becomes a non-issue (i.e. `if not(a and b) { statement; }`).
+Though there is some extra clarity when parens are required, because you know the not must apply to the whole condition, not just the first part of it.

 ## Alternatives for Escaped Identifiers

+*Obsolete Reason:* The backslash syntax was adopted.

 Currently, backtick `` ` `` is used to escape identifiers and double backtick creates escaped string identifiers.